trayio/threadneedle/README.md

 ### expects

 Global [expects](#expects) config.
-Good for things like always expecting all calls to return with a specific set of status codes:
+Good for things like always expecting all calls to return with a specific set of status codes.

+Gets extended if declared in the individual method config.

 ```js
 {